amangupta0888/Password-Generator/README.md

 # Fuctionalities

-# 1. Generating a Password:•	The user answers with "Yes" or "No" to questions about using uppercase letters, lowercase letters, numbers, or symbols.
+# 1. Generating a Password:
+•	The user answers with "Yes" or "No" to questions about using uppercase letters, lowercase letters, numbers, or symbols.

 •	The user then enters the desired length of the password.